Caterina Fake: Fusing Art With Technology

 Findery shows how some ideas that didn’t work can re-emerge as technology advances.
 The site, which lets you pin and share personal notes of places, works like a communal scrapbook.
 The idea has been evolving since 1999, Fake told Inc. Magazine.

-"One misconception is that start-ups start with a Eureka moment when the entrepreneur is sitting in the bathtub," she said.
-"It doesn't happen that way."
+“One misconception is that start-ups start with a Eureka moment when the entrepreneur is sitting in the bathtub,” she told Inc. Magazine.
+“It doesn’t happen that way.”

 In fact, she didn’t realize the idea had been germinating until her ex-husband called to congratulate her on the project.
 “He actually reminded me of a conversation we had in ’99 about how cool it would be to be able to leave notes in places like doorways and street corners and various places around the world.”